Daiiruin/RPG-Python/README.md

  <li>Loot (Armor & Weapons) 🧰</li>
 </ul>
  <hr>
-<p>This is only a V1 that was made for a school project for <a href="https://hetic.net">HETIC</a>!
+<p>This is only a V1 that was made for a school project at <a href="https://hetic.net">HETIC</a>!
 I will take the time to improve and perfect some details in the game in
 the next month!
 (Like story, adding new attack relative to player level etc...)</p>